amoteur/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 * install all the packages needed by yourself: [bem-xjst](https://github.com/bem/bem-xjst), [bemhtml-compat](https://github.com/bem/bemhtml-compat), [BEMHTML API v2](https://github.com/bem/bem-core/blob/v1/.bem/techs/bemhtml.js) module from bem-tools package.

-BEMHTML technology module, which supports JS syntax, implemented using `API v2` технологии from bem-tools.
+BEMHTML technology module, which supports JS syntax, implemented using `API v2` technology from bem-tools.
 To use it you need a bem-tools package version 0.6.4 or higher.

 ***